 Fiscal policies should target foods and beverages for which healthier alternatives are available, the report adds.

 The report presents outcomes of a mid-2015 meeting of global experts convened by WHO and an investigation of 11 recent systematic reviews of the effectiveness of fiscal policy interventions for improving diets and preventing NCDs and a technical meeting of global experts.
 Other findings include:

-• Taxation of certain foods and drinks, particularly those high in saturated fats, trans fat, free sugars and/or salt appears promising, with existing evidence clearly showing that increases in the prices of such products reduces their consumption.
+- Taxation of certain foods and drinks, particularly those high in saturated fats, trans fat, free sugars and/or salt appears promising, with existing evidence clearly showing that increases in the prices of such products reduce their consumption.

 A number of countries have taken fiscal measures to protect people from unhealthy products.
 These include Mexico, which has implemented an excise tax on non-alcoholic beverages with added sugar, and Hungary, which has imposed a tax on packaged products with high sugars, salt or caffeine levels.

 Countries, such as the Philippines, South Africa and the United Kingdom of Great Britain and Northern Ireland have also announced intentions to implement taxes on sugary drinks.

 Anupam Ghose, a physician by training, was diagnosed with Type 2 Diabetes Mellitus (T2DM) in 2017.
 After the diagnosis of T2DM, he followed a low carbohydrate high fat diet and reversed his T2DM within a year.
 Now he has one main goal in life.
 Yes, it is to make people understand that the conventional method of treating T2DM is not beneficial.
 The best way to reverse and fight T2DM is through diet and lifestyle modification.
 He decided to help people suffering from T2DM in their new journey by offering consultations and working together with them in order to achieve a T2DM free life.